balsikandar/Robin/README.md

 One of my friend said this and it's totally true.
 That's why i always try to log essential data.

+#### Here is an [article](https://medium.com/mindorks/debugging-in-android-with-robin-logging-essential-data-de3ecac9919f) related to this project.

 ## Bundle
 Definition: A mapping from String values to various Parcelable types.
 Bundle is generally used for passing data between various activities of android.